RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/larval_jobs.md

 ##Plan

-Okay now stps are starting to get a little longer and messier.
+Okay now steps are starting to get a little longer and messier.
 We are now making decisions that are unique to the protocol in mind, so there will be code that we are adding that will look very different when you write your own job queen.